klaytn/klaytn-docs/docs/klaytn/README.md

 #### Proxy Node Network (PNN)

-PNs are connected with each other and forms PNN.
-PNs explicitly do not connect with their peer within the same CC.
+PNs are connected with each other and form PNN.
+PNs explicitly do not connect with their peers within the same CC.
 Typically, PNs maintain just one connection with a peer PN, but this number is subject to change depending on the network configuration.